Useful Tips to Become a Successful Investor

 - Work with professionals, especially at the initial stage.
 Dealing with a broker allows you to avoid stupid mistakes, learn how to use tools, and get access to exclusive analytics.
 Most importantly, remember: a professional broker guarantees transparency and control of all operations.

 - Do not use questionable sources of information about investments.
 There is a lot of information on the Internet that offers tempting but dangerous strategies.
 Refer to official sources — such as the sites of certified brokers like Einvestment.

 - Diversify your portfolio by investing in different stocks, choose complex strategies, and combine different approaches to generate income.
-Under the current world economy, it is better to diversify your investment portfolio by instruments and industry or country: terms, reliability, and liquidity.
+Under the current world economy, it is better to diversify your general or retirement investment portfolio by instruments and industry or country: terms, reliability, and liquidity.
 By doing so, you will partially insure yourself against losses.

 How to Make Safe Investments with High Returns

 There are a couple of proven instruments which guarantee high returns on your investments: